 If you’re looking to invest in real estate more surgically, without taking on a mortgage, take a look at Fundrise.
 Fundrise is one of the premier real estate investing platforms with over $3 billion in assets under management and over 300K investors.

 Fundrise specializes in investing in single-family rental properties across higher growth, lower valuation areas of the country.
 If you’re looking for a less volatile way to earn passive real estate income, Fundrise is a solid solution to check out.

-If you’re looking for a new mortgage or need to refinance your mortgage, check out Credible.
+If you’re looking for a new mortgage or need to refinance your mortgage, check online.
 You’ll be able to get competing mortgage rate offers within minutes.
 It’s always good to get as many competing offers as possible when you’re hunting for the best rate.

 Related real estate posts: